-Among the patients who received surgery during the quarter, the median waiting time refers to the number of days it took for half of the patients to be admitted to hospital and undergo surgery.
+The median waiting time refers to the number of days it took for half of the patients to be admitted to hospital and undergo surgery.
 The other half waited the same amount of time or longer.

-The median waiting time remained relatively stable over five years for urgent and semi-urgent elective surgical procedures, and increased for non-urgent elective surgical procedures (Figure 27).
+The median waiting time remained relatively stable for urgent procedures over five years.
+The January to March 2020 quarter had the longest median waiting time for semi-urgent and non-urgent procedures of any quarter in the five-year period (Figure 27).